 To strictly classify a living book is difficult for what excites you may be very boring for me.
 I am sure you can remember a time someone handed you a ‘must read’ book and as you struggled through each page you wondered what was all the fuss about.

 Living books have something special about them.
 They flow, they capture the imagination, they tell us the facts while they give us the story.
 A living book is written by a passionate author (not a committee) who communicates this passion to the reader in a literary language.

-Living books can be used as living textbooks.
-They are perfect starters for unit studies.
 We also have a literature based unit study based on living picture books called Australian Book Traveller

 If you need some ideas for books please check out our Booklist Index we have an extensive range of booklist ideas set out in topics.